mac-comp127/units-and-coins/README.md

 ### Part 2f: Fix the bug

 Now, at last, we can fix the floating point bug by switching to an integer type.
 Remember that primitive types have maximum values.
 If we use `int`, then the code will break for any amount over $21,474,836.47, so let’s use `long` instead.
+(It’s good up to $92,233,720,368,547,758.07.
+Seems like that should suffice.)

 Find every instance of `double` in `MoneyCalculator`, and replace it with `long`.
 Pay attention as you go!
 Don’t miss anything!